 No need to unstrap to satiate your caffeine addiction; at California’s Squaw Valley Resort, there's a “ski-up” java hut located at the Gold Coast mid-mountain complex, around 8,000ft above sea level.

-Skip the caffeine altogether and zip down the road to Heavenly
+Local brew: Skip the caffeine altogether and zip down the road to Heavenly, which has the added bonus of blackjack and cocktails.

 4. At Disneyland